lisawagner/easy-eats/README.md

 The input field is then cleared, so more entries can be made by the user.
 For this I added a `useRef` hook to get the correct DOM element and then used a focus method on it to focus the field for better UI/UX.

-[BUG - Duplicates check was not case sensitive.
+[BUG :bug: - Duplicates check was not case sensitive.
 User could add 'eggs' and 'Eggs' for example.] *Solution:* To handle the duplicates, I set the data entry field `toLowerCase()` for the ingredients so that the string comparison can easily catch duplicates.
 When the list is repopulated back to the DOM, it is  styled into title case for a better user experience.

 Additional Feature: A list of ingredients already added placed under the input field, to make it easier for the user to preview input they already added.